Project Aingeal

 Scope Limitations

 Governance rules define clear boundaries around what Project Aingeal does not attempt to do.
+These limitations exist to maintain civilian alignment and prevent misuse.

 Ethical Intent

 The ethical intent of Project Aingeal is to empower individuals with clarity and understanding, not to exert control over systems or people.
+Governance exists to preserve that boundary.

 ← Back to overview